7+ Best Investment Apps of 2023 | Free Stock Trading and Investing

 Whether you’re a seasoned investor or a newbie just looking to buy a few stocks, this list of the best investment apps will help you build your portfolio.

-If you want to use an app with a more full-featured service, I’d go with M1 Finance.
+If you want to use an app with a more full-featured service, I would go with M1 Finance.

 To automate your savings, Acorns is your best choice.

 What do you think?
-Are there any investment apps that you use that I should add to this list?
+Are there any other socially responsible investing apps that you use that I should add to this list?
 If you’re looking for ways to work from home or make money online, you can check out other related articles on my blog.